plantonsanti/PartialMatchingVarifolds/README.md

 - torch
 - pykeops (see : https://www.kernel-operations.io/keops/python/installation.html)

-a working environment can be installed via conda using: conda env create -n pv_env -f working_environment.yml
+a working environment can be installed (on linux) via conda using: conda env create -n pv_env -f working_environment.yml

 The examples can be run with the scripts :<br/>